benthomasuos/FinalFantasyVIII_2D/README.md

 # FinalFantasyVIII_2D
-A 2D remake of Final Fantasy VIII using NW.js
+A 2D remake of Final Fantasy VIII using NW.js and javascript